Living off investments defines financial independence, but getting there can be challenging.

 Investment Yield and Account Size

-As you can see from these examples, the amount of money, the types of investments you have and the yield they earn determine how much money you need to live off your investments without running out of money eventually.
+As you can see from the formula and the two examples above for dividend income from $1,000,000 and $500,000, the amount of money, the types of investments you have, and the yield they earn determine how much money you need to live off your investments without running out of money eventually.

 Higher Investment Yield Examples

 In the examples below let’s vary the income/yield, and the amount of money in the investments to demonstrate the impact that improving the yield alone can have.
 Let’s also explore potential ways to live off investments with less savings since the higher the income less the less you need saved to live off investments.

 Again, remember, in this post we’re looking at income only, not capital gains.
 Doing so allows for the potential to live off investments while leaving the capital intact to compound, and/or use when you’re 80, not 55!
 I’m drilling this point repeatedly because it is a huge mental shift for most stock market investors, and one that must be embraced before understanding the risks from trying to live off investments.

 Plus investment income is more predictable and steady than capital gains, which are, unfortunately, but realistically, capital losses at times.

 1. High Yield Stock and Bond Investments